samograsic/bpbme280/readme.md

 - `load`: System 1-minute load average (2 decimals)
 - `loc`: Location string identifier (optional)

 > Single-line format and compact field names minimize bandwidth usage.
+Source EID is included in the bundle header (primary block), not in JSON payload.
 Location is included only when specified via command-line argument.

 ---